SheetalJoshi07/Frontend-game/README.md

 ---

 ## 📌 Project Title

-*To be decided*
+Student Hub

 ---

 ## 📖 Project Description

-This repository is created for the project developed by **Team Alpha-3**.
+This repository is created for the project developed by **Team Zenova**.
-The project is currently in the **planning stage**, and the team will soon decide the topic, technologies, and implementation details.

-The purpose of this repository is to organize our work, track progress, and maintain proper documentation for the project.
+Zenova symbolizes creativity, teamwork, and innovation in learning.
+Through our project “Student Hub,” we aim to provide a simple and effective platform where students can explore courses, gain knowledge, and enhance their skills.
 ---

 ## 🗂️ Planned Page Structure